-Can Butter Treat Hairballs?
+FAQ: Can Butter Treat Hairballs?

 Healthy Snacks for Cats

 Chicken, turkey, pork, beef, and lamb are all good choices for cats.
 Many cats especially love the cuts that humans don’t, like heart and liver meat.
-Dairy products that are low in lactose, like butter and hard cheeses, are also a fairly safe snack.
+Dairy products that are low in lactose, like butter and hard cheeses, are also fairly safe occasional snacks.
 And of course, you can always buy commercially prepared cat treats.
 No matter what kind of snack you share, portion size matters—excess food can cause health problems no matter how healthy it is.

 Cats love treats, and it’s okay to offer a bit of butter as a treat occasionally.
 Although its high-fat content can be unhealthy for overweight cats, most cats won’t be bothered by it, and its low lactose levels make it safer than most other dairy products for kitty tummies.